SyseAdmine/mol.help/README.md

 * smath

-Would love to get rid of .xhp and use HTML5 as source and target of translations.
+We (at LibreOffice)) would love to get rid of .xhp and use HTML5 as source and target of translations.

+This repo is a private experiment of mine.

 Any help appreciated.